WinterAxis/ESV-MD-Bible/The_Bible_esv/The_Bible_esv/29_Joel/Joel_3.md

 But Judah shall be inhabited forever, and Jerusalem to all generations.

 ###### 21
-I will avenge their blood, blood I have not avenged, for the LORD dwells in Zion." ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+I will avenge their blood, blood I have not avenged, for the LORD dwells in Zion."

 ***